k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ## Query Settings Toolbar
 The **Enable Pre-Execution Commands** checkbox enables running commands on the selected DB before running the SQL query.
 When this checkbox is checked, the Pre-Execution Commands window opens.
-Note that when running the Query Builder on a Fabric interface, you should run the [Get Instance] command in the Pre-Execution Commands window as the SQL query must run on an [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) level.
+Note that when running the Query Builder on a Fabric interface, you should run the [Get Instance] command in the Pre-Execution Commands window, as the SQL query must run on an [LU Instance](/articles/01_fabric_overview/02_fabric_glossary.md#lui) level.

 ![image](images/06_04.png)